johan162/themeltspice/README.md

 $> _
 ```

 and there is nothing more to it.
-The settings are done in an atomic way so a change go through  successfull or not at all.
+The settings are done in an atomic way so a change go through successfully or not at all.
 This way you cannot end up with a half-updated configuration file.

 &nbsp;